opentitles/website/source/index.html.md

 # Introduction

 OpenTitles is a browser addon that tracks changes to over forty news sites, such as nos.nl, nytimes.com and theguardian.com.
 This addon adds a button to the headlines on these sites, which when clicked, will show all recent changes to the title of this article.
 Additionally, OpenTitles is available as an API and as a daily database dump that may be used for research purposes.

+OpenTitles is made by Floris de Bijl

 # Technical Overview